MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-beta.md

 # Install Azure CLI beta version

-A new beta version of the Azure CLI has been released that offers increased security for token cache, access tokens and SSL certificates.
-This beta vesion can be installed in Windows, macOS and Linux environments and will stay in sync with the most recent release.
+A new beta version of the Azure CLI has been released that offers increased security for token cache, access tokens and SSL certificates by migrating the underlying ADAL library to MSAL.

+This beta version can be installed on Windows, macOS and Linux and will stay in sync with the most recent release.

 > [!NOTE]
 >
 >  BREAKING CHANGES are introduced in this release.
 Carefully read all [release notes](/cli/azure/release-notes-azure-cli?tabs=azure-cli-beta) prior to installation.
 >
 > The beta version does not guarantee product level quality so it should not be used in your production environment.
+>
+> For more information about ADAL's deprecation, please see [Migrate applications to the Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-migration).

 ## Understand beta changes

 ### `accessTokens.json` deprecation

 The current Azure CLI saves the ADAL refresh tokens and access tokens to `~/.azure/accessToken.json`.
-Azure CLI beta uses MSAL and will no longer generate `accessTokens.json`.
+Due to the deprecation of ADAL, Azure CLI beta uses MSAL and will no longer generate `accessTokens.json`.
 Tokens will be saved to MSAL's shared token cache called `msal.cache`.

 The MSAL token cache will be encrypted on Windows, macOS and Linux with a desktop environment; therefore, directly accessing the MSAL token cache will not work.
 Any existing workflow depending on `accessTokens.json` will stop working.